Charge Density

 , one can also plot supercells.
 Set edgeplot=True

-to mark unit cell boundaries, which is not influanced by ‘range’ or ‘rectangle’ options.
+to mark unit plot window boundaries at origin (0,0,0,), which is not influanced by ‘range’ or ‘rectangle’ options.

 [12]: